sharmasumit1996/DataCraft-Pydantic-DBT/README.md

-# Assignment 3: Python Classes and DBT Integration for Data Management
+# Python Classes and DBT Integration for Data Management

 ## Overview